nuxeo-sandbox/nuxeo-fontoxml/README.md

   * This POC always save when requested to do so

 ### Adding Logic with an Event Handler
-Every time the document is saved in the repository (either because you set the `autoSave` option to `true` or because the user clicked the "Save" button in the Fonto UI), the plugin fires the `documentModifiedByFontoXML` event.
+Every time the document is saved in the repository (either because you set the `autoSave` option to `true` or because the user clicked the "Save" button in the Fonto UI), the plugin:

+* Fires the `documentModifiedByFontoXML` event.
+* Adds the `isFontoAutoSave` (boolean, true/false) property in the document context (accessible via the `DopcumentModel#putContextData` API)

 You can catch this event and add more logic if you need to do so: